taylor-schneider/ml-training-jupyter-notebooks/Machine Learning/Algorithms/Unsupervised Learning/Large Langugage Models/README.md

 The term "large" is used to describe and differentiate a class of LLMs by the number of parameters it uses.
 There is no strict cutoff for what makes a language model lerge.
 There appears to be a public concensus that LLMs consist of at billions parameters (as mentioned [here](https://www.techtarget.com/whatis/definition/large-language-model-LLM) and [here](https://arxiv.org/abs/2303.18223).

-# Controversy Regarding AI
+# Controversy Regarding Use Of Term "AI"

 While the industry currently used the term AI or Generative AI to refer to LLMS, many researchers reject this characterization as they do not consider LLMs to posess any artificial inteligence.
 Instead, they consider LLMs to simply be probablistic models capable of stiching together plausable linguistic structures according to rules observed from the training set.

-Emily Bender for example has written several papers on the subject and even referred to LLMs as "Stochastic Parrots" to highlight her beliefs.
+Emily Bender for example has written several well known papers on the subject which in turn refer to LLMs as "Stochastic Parrots" to highlight her concurrence with these beliefs.

 # History